snakajim/odroidhc4-install/README.md

 ### 4-b.
 Install LLVM1101(clang/clang++/libcxx/libcxxabi/lld/openmp) on aarch64 linux

 There is a build issue with default compiler gcc.
-You need to change gcc-7/gcc-8 or clang-11.01.
+You need to change to gcc-8 or clang-11.01.
 LLVM build may take 5 hours.
 After install llvm, recommend to reboot.

 ```
 user0@hc4armkk:~$ cd odroidhc4-install/scripts && source ./install_llvm.sh